 • allergies

-• premedicate the high-risk patients with corticosteroids
+• premedicate high-risk patients with corticosteroids

 Prior the procedure